This post has been updated multiple times based on many personal sagas as well as helping others go through it.

 Adjective + Noun

-Don’t reinvent the wheel, make it simple and clear, and it will be a win.
-Most companies rebrand at least once, so just choose something solid and roll with it.
+Don’t reinvent the wheel, make it simple and clear, and it will be a winner.
+Most companies rebrand at least once, so focus on choosing something solid that won’t cost you customers or employees from a bad perception, and roll with it.

 It needs to be under 5 syllables to remain easy to say and isn’t a drag to repeat.

 If you can’t control the domain, you can’t control the brand and marketing.
-Don’t skimp on this one with an alternate domain other than a “.com” domain.
+Generally speaking, I would strongly recommend you don’t skimp on this one with an alternate domain other than a “.com” domain.
+You can use Namecheap.com’s bulk search tool to check domain availability for a number of concepts at once, and purchase them for one of the best prices around.

 Good connotations check: